mmattel/Raspberry-Pi-Setup/README.md

 ### Setup Docker to Wait for NFS Mounts

-Doing so, the service will start only if the NFS mount is available ensuring that container will work properly.
+Doing so, the docker service will start only if the NFS mount is available ensuring that container will work properly.

 First of all we check if the docker servise is up, look for a positive result: